trueos/trueos-docs/trueos-handbook/using.rst

   .. figure:: images/disk4.png

-  : Creating a New ZFS Dataset
+  : Creating New ZFS Dataset

 * **Create a clone dataset:** Creates a copy of the dataset.